tbrowder/nwflug/NWFLUG/my-presentations/src/why-linux.md

 - Is unparalleled for the scientist or engineers: a powerful, "programmable calculator"

-## Linux vs. Windows
+## Linux vs. Windows: Other views

-Other opinions
+Other opinions:

 <**<https://www.lifewire.com/windows-vs-linux-mint-2200609>**>